 communion elements and cleaning up.

-Easy Worship Projection Tech: Theresa takes care of all of the preparation and step by step instructions
+Easy Worship Projection Tech: Robbie takes care of all of the preparation and step by step instructions

 are written out to assist the projection tech.
 The only challenge to this job is to pay close attention to

 the service so that you advance to the next screen at the appropriate time.